NarayanMahadevan/MakeTechEz/GetOnToC++/README.md

 ## Purpose
 #
-The purpose of this **Get On To C++** tutorials is to help you learn the essentials of C++ programming by solving live programs.
+The purpose of this **Get On To C++** tutorials is to help you learn the essentials of C++ programming.
+Mainly by writing and compiling lot of C++ programs than reading lot of theory.
+Its learning C++ by practice.
 This tutorial is different from other tutorials because of the following

 1. Learning and being a **Confident C++ programmer** is a simple **18 Step Process** which can be completed in flat **2 - 4 weeks** time.